 I drove 12 hours and did a 160 mile section hike just to test a backpack.
 Well, I also immensely enjoyed the mid-October fall colors and visiting a few friends that I’d made on the CT.
 For this 2nd section hike, I began at the southern terminus, Springer Mt, in Georgia and connected my footsteps to Fontana Dam, NC.
 Along the way, I stopped in Franklin (the notorious 100 mile NOBO mark on the AT) to resupply and hang with Sofie and Bam, who had been part of my CT Tramily.

 This was a beautiful section hike that served to develop more trust in my gear and abilities.
 A few nights dipped into the mid-30’s, which gave me faith in my 30 degree quilt.
 Plus, my new backpack felt like it was one with my body…it would go on to complete almost 10,000 miles of trail with me.
-This hike also awakened a strong appreciation for fall hiking on the AT (a theme I would repeat on the Long Trail), playing strongly into my decision to start relatively late in Maine this summer.
-If all goes as planned, I’ll be hiking through this southern section around the same time again.
+This hike also awakened a strong appreciation for fall hiking on the AT (a theme I would repeat on the Long Trail), playing strongly into my decision to start relatively late in Maine in 2021.
+If all went as planned, I’ll be hiking through this southern section around the same time again.
 I love seeing the fall colors and the changing seasons.
-Let’s hope there aren’t too many hurricanes though!
+Let’s just hope there aren’t too many hurricanes though!

 My camo tent is perfectly matched to fall patterns on the AT

 Here I am in my own fall colors…see me hunters, I’m not a deer!
+On top Standing Indian Mountain.

 Siler Bald near Franklin, NC.
 Who says the AT doesn’t have views?